nadjazaric/curriculum-hometask/README.md

 ### Wire up all the files

-Make sure that all of your html-css-js files are linked and connected.
+Make sure that all of your html-css-js-img files are linked and connected.
+Remember, ,css, .js and images are static files, so it is recommended to use url_for() function to handle them.

 ### Render the homepage